 - Discovery Middle School is #2

-P-H-M’s post-pandemic learning recovery plan has included hiring instructional interventionists at all 15 schools, adding before and after school student tutoring sessions, increased targeted summer learning opportunities, and continued teacher professional development focused on accelerating student learning.
+P-H-M’s post-pandemic learning recovery plan includes the use of instructional interventionists at all 15 schools, adding before and after school student tutoring sessions, increased targeted summer learning opportunities, and continued teacher professional development focused on accelerating student learning.

 Nationally Recognized Students & Schools

 U.S. News & World Report “Best Schools” designations has recently expanded to include elementary and middle schools.
 With Penn High School earning a “Best High School” designation again for 2023, P-H-M now also has several elementary and middle schools who also have earned this distinction!
 Ten of our elementary schools rank in the Top 30% of Indiana’s public elementary schools and two of our middle schools have earned the distinction of being named a U.S. News “Best Public Middle School” (click for more details).

 Fall 2022, Penn High School junior Felix Zhang learned that he earned a perfect score, not missing a single question, on the college-level Advanced Placement® (AP®) Calculus AB Exam in Spring 2022—the only student in the world to do so! (click for more details and to see the local and national news coverage).